An Introduction to Project Acceleration

 Fast‑Tracking

-1. How will we measure success two or five years from now, beyond the go‑live date?
+1. How are we measuring success two or five years from now, beyond the go‑live date?

 2. Is reducing the timescale worth risking those long‑term outcomes?